apache/spark/docs/sql-error-conditions.md

 SQLSTATE: KD006

 Metadata is not available for offset log for `<batchId>`, checkpoint location: `<checkpointLocation>`.
 The checkpoint seems to be only run with older Spark version(s).
-Run the streaming query with recent Spark version, so that Spark constructs the state metadata.
+Run the streaming query with the recent Spark version, so that Spark constructs the state metadata.

 ### STDS_REQUIRED_OPTION_UNSPECIFIED